NatalieWojciechowski/PlacerRefresh/Readme.md

 #### Enemy Features

 o Enemy upgrade Gates
+	=> As the enemies pass through the gates throughout the level, they either get stronger, buff nearby allies, or similar (speed up?) o Enemy oil slick / speed buff
-o Enemy oil slick / speed buff o units attack / disable / destroy towers? perhaps when they die too close to them or certain enemies will "explode"
+	=> Partly implemented; the buff currently created is a bit too hardcoded and needs some refactoring o units attack / disable / destroy towers? perhaps when they die too close to them or certain enemies will "explode"